doyaGu/BallancePlayer/README.md

 ## Overview

-The package contains the brand-new player for Ballance.
-The new player is created based on the decompilation of the original version.
+BallancePlayer is a new player for the game "Ballance" created by decompiling and improving the original version.
+It enhances the gaming experience with several modern features and optimizations.

 ## Features